Cratis/Chronicle/Documentation/kernel/clustering.md

 # Clustering

-THe Cratis Kernel is built to support clustering for reliability and scale out scenarios.
+The Cratis Kernel is built to support clustering for reliability and scale out scenarios.
 It is built on top of [Microsoft Orleans](https://docs.microsoft.com/en-us/dotnet/orleans/) and leverages it for clustering.

 ## cluster.json

+To leverage clustering, both the Kernel and the client need a file called `cluster.json`.
+This can either exist in the root side by side of the current working directory where you run the client or the server, or within a sub-folder called `config`.
+If the file is not present, it will default to using the local development setup.

+The shape of the file is expected to be as follows:

 ```json
 {